sskett/COSC340-a4/readme.md

-#COSC340 (2020/T1) - Assignment 2
+#COSC340 (2020/T1) - Assignment 4
 ##Spencer Skett

 ####ZIP file contents
 - readme.md
+- protocol.pdf
+- report.pdf
 - startServer.sh
 - startClient.sh
 - server.py
 - client.py
+- game_sec.py
+- server.crt
+- server.key
+- client.crt
+- client.key
 - wordList.txt

 ####Server instructions
-**The startServer.sh, server.py and wordList.txt files should be in a common directory.**
+**The startServer.sh, server.py, game_sec.py, server.crt, server.key, client.crt and wordList.txt files must
+be in a common directory.**

 The game server is started by running "./startServer.sh [PORT]" in the terminal.

 The server will run until it is force terminated by a system exit (generally a keyboard interrupt, CTRL+C, by the user) or a fatal program error.
+If a game is currently running the interrupt will exit the game and return to the listening state.
+A further interrupt is required to close the server.

 Data and communication errors will disconnect the current user and leave the server in a listening state ready to start a new game.

 ####Client instructions
-**The startClient.sh and client.py files must be in the same directory.**
+**The startClient.sh, client.py, game_sec.py, server.crt, client.crt and client.key files must be in the same directory.**

 The game is started by running "./startClient.sh [HOST] [PORT]" in the terminal.